 (map (lambda (kx fs) (map (lambda (f) (print "eps:, " (real-part f) ", " (imag-part f) ", " (sqr (/ kx f)) "\n")) fs)) (map vector3-x kpts) all-freqs)

-Alternatively we could just read all of the frequencies into Matlab or a spreadsheet and compute the ratios there.
+Alternatively we could just read all of the frequencies into Octave/Matlab and compute the ratios there.
 After running the program with

 unix% meep material-dispersion.ctl | tee material-dispersion.out